 Girl with Lamb is 5.5” high and was introduced in 1990 for $275.

 This piece is similarly sized at 5.25” high.
 Originally introduced in Spring 1991 as Girl Holding Daisies ‘He Loves Me’ for $275, in 1993 Cybis changed her name to Girl Picking Daisies ‘Love Me – Love Me Not’…. which is, of course, a less accurate description because she is, indeed, holding them rather than actively picking them.
-Notice the difference in workmanship between the mold-cast flowers on this piece and those seen on the “Golden Age” 1960s and 1970s pieces such as Rebecca, Springtime, Heidi, etc. I can’t help thinking that these flowers look exactly like fried eggs!
-This is certainly not one of the Cybis studio’s best offerings, but nevertheless was pegged at $275 in 1993 and $20 more in 1995.
+Notice the difference in workmanship between the mold-cast flowers on this piece and the handmade ones seen on the “Golden Age” 1960s and 1970s children such as Rebecca, Springtime, Heidi, etc. I can’t help thinking that flat-molded flowers look exactly like fried eggs!
+This sold for $275 in 1993. [photo courtesy of the Museum of American Porcelain Art]

 Girl Gathering Flowers with Chipmunk is 11.5” high and was priced at $450 in 1993.
 (At least the flowers on this one were handmade!)